Hidden vibrational bistability revealed by intrinsic fluctuations of a carbon nanotube

-In almost all NEMS studied thus far the vibrations could be brought to one of the stable states by smoothly changing a control parameter, for example, the driving force.
-As a result of the change, at some critical parameter value, bifurcation point, one of the stable states would lose stability and the system would switch to another stable state.
-In the vicinity of the bifurcation point and close to the fading state the system is ``soft'', as near a phase transition, making it particularly sensitive to classical and quantum fluctuations.
-However, fluctuations are not needed to observe the bifurcation and the onset of a new stable state.
+In almost all bistable mesoscopic vibrational systems, the vibrations could be brought to one of the stable states by smoothly changing a control parameter, for example, the driving force.
+As a result of the change, at some critical parameter value, the bifurcation point, one of the stable states would lose stability, and the system would switch to another stable state.
+Such behavior is usually accompanied by hysteresis: in a parameter range between bifurcation points the state of the system depends on the history of the parameter change.
+In all works on NEMS thus far \MD{hysteresis was used to reveal the bistability.}

-In this paper we study the interstate switching in a qualitatively different setting.
-The switching occurs in a carbon nanotube between small-amplitude thermal vibrations about the quiet state and large-amplitude self-sustained oscillations.
-The statistical analysis that we develop allows us to identify transitions between these two states and to show that they are described by a Poisson process, indicating independent uncorrelated events.
-These data are consistent with a scenario, where the vibration bistability is actually \textit{revealed} by fluctuations.
-The new large-amplitude stable vibrational state still emerges where the control parameter crosses a bifurcation point, but the initially occupied quiet state does not lose stability and the emerging large-amplitude state is well separated from it in phase space.
-Moreover, as the parameter is further changed, the large-amplitude state is observed to lose stability itself.
-Therefore, the self-sustained oscillatory state is made visible thanks to the presence of fluctuations -- the fluctuations result in random switching into this state.
-Interestingly, there is no hysteresis when the bifurcation parameter is moved back and forth.
-In terms of the bifurcation theory, the emerging and disappearing stable state is associated with an ``isola'', an isolated closed curve of the branches of the solutions of noise-free equations of motion \cite{Dellwo1982}.
+In this paper, we \MD{report the observation of a hysteresis-free bistability in a nanomechanical system.
+Such bistability means that, as the the control parameter is changed back and forth, the system remains in the quiet state.
+The very presence of another stable state is revealed by fluctuations that cause interstate transitions.
+In our system,} coexisting are the quiet state and \MD{the state of} large-amplitude self-sustained oscillations of the lowest mode of a CNT driven by a time-independent source-drain voltage, see Fig.~\ref{fig:observation}.
+The large-amplitude oscillatory state was already identified in Ref.~\cite{Urgell2020}. \MD{It is important that the mode experiences fluctuations.
+We reveal that the system is actually bistable by examining the fluctuation statistics.
+In distinction from the more conventional scenario, } the large-amplitude oscillatory state emerges as the source-drain voltage is increased, and when it emerges, it is already well separated from the quiet state in phase space. \MD{Then,} as the source-drain voltage is further changed, the vibrational state is observed to lose stability.
+There is no hysteresis when the bifurcation parameter is moved back and forth.
+In terms of the bifurcation theory \cite{Dellwo1982}, the emerging and disappearing stable states are associated with an \virgolette{isola}: {\corr an isolated branch of an equilibrium state of a noise-free system.}

-To support our findings, we also develop a minimalistic model that describes the onset of an isolated branch.
-The model and the underlying physics of the self-sustained vibrations, including the way they are excited, are qualitatively different from the physics of the onset of an isolated branch of the response to a resonant drive found earlier \cite{Dong2018} for a two-mode micromechanical system.